 Hidden Fees To Look Out For In Your 401k

 In order to be ready for your retirement, saving and investing is a must.
-How you invest is just as important as what you are investing your hard earned money in.
+How you invest is just as important as what you are investing in.
 When it comes to investing, most people are paying attention to available options and their performance.
-They are not thinking about those pesky hidden fees that can chip away at your earnings for years without you even knowing it.
+They are not thinking about those pesky hidden fees that can chip away at the earnings.
 Even if you are doing your homework and checking the fund expenses, you may not see all the fees.
-Many are buried in fine print or undisclosed.
+Many are buried in fine print or are undisclosed.

-Below is a list of some of the fees to look out for before you put your money into an investment.
+Below is a list of some of the hidden fees to look out for in your 401K.

-Many 401(k) plans charge what is referred to as an administration fee that covers different services like legal, accounting, office administration and more.
+Many 401(k) plans charge what is referred to as an administration fee.
+This covers different services like legal, accounting, office administration and more.
 Some employers will cover this for their employees, but many are paying this fee out of their 401k earnings each year.
-Some of these fees may not be too much but if you have an account with a small amount in it, $50 dollars can do away with the entire year’s gains.
-Just beware and make sure to look into these fees as they can really rack up since they are charged on a yearly basis.
+The fee may not be too high in some cases, but $50 dollars can do away with the entire year’s gains.

 #2: Investment Advisory Fees